Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

 ## 🛠️ Contents Breakdown

 ⚠️ **WARNING:**
-**Check the tool components are coded to do what you intend, before use!
+**Verify that the tools do what you intend before use!
-NO WARRANTY for Middleware Operational Beakdown!**
+NO WARRANTY for middleware operational breakdowns!**

 ### [automation-wlst/](automation-wlst)
 Automation scripts leveraging WebLogic Scripting Tool (WLST).
 Each subfolder contains:
 - A `.py` WLST script (core logic)
 - A `.sh` wrapper (shell script for execution)
-- `.properties` files (connection/config parameters, not required in a few cases)
+- `.properties` files (for connection/config parameters; not required for some tools)

 #### Provided Automation Modules